C++98 OOP: Deep Dive into Classes and Objects

 gpio_write(led->pin, LOW);

-1.2 The C++ class: Binding Data and Operations Together
+1.2 C++ Classes: Binding Data and Operations Together

-The C++ class solves this problem—it bundles data (member variables) and operations (member functions) into a single syntactic unit:
+C++ classes solve this problem by grouping data (member variables) and operations (member functions) into a single syntactic unit:

 class LED {